developweekly/blog/content/docs/gitlab-ci-cd-on-bare-metal.md

 Now we have runner containers on each node but Gitlab and its runners are unaware of each other.
 Let's help them communicate.

-# Registring Runners to Gitlab
+# Registering Runners to Gitlab

 Okay we now have bunch of Gitlab services running on our cluster.
 Next step is registering runner services to Gitlab so that it can start using them as pipeline workers.
 Again I strongly suggest you to read the official documentation for [registering runners](https://docs.gitlab.com/runner/register/#docker).